-org-mode is definitely one of the most versatile notes & planning tools I have ever seen.
-It’s also number one in my daily GTD practices.
+org-mode is undoubtedly one of the most versatile note-taking and planning tools I have ever encountered.
+It also ranks as my top choice for daily GTD practices.

-Recently, I discovered one tiny feature which makes my work with org-mode even sweeter - notifications.
-Suppose you have just planned a super-duper important meeting with your girlfriend.
-As natural born programmer, you have already created entry in you org-mode planner.
+Recently, I discovered a small feature that enhances my experience with org-mode even further - notifications.
+Imagine you’ve just scheduled an incredibly important meeting with your girlfriend, and being a natural programmer, you’ve already made an entry in your org-mode planner.

-But don’t despair.
-Notifications come to the rescue - few minutes before meeting you will get a growl/growl-like message (possibly with shocking biiing-booong sound) reminding you about your crucial appointment.
+But don’t worry!
+Notifications come to the rescue - just a few minutes before your meeting, you’ll receive a Growl or Growl-like message (possibly accompanied by an attention-grabbing ringtone) reminding you of your crucial appointment.

 heysnarl.exe “register?app-sig=app/emacs&title=Emacs Org-Mode&icon=C:\Program Files\full phat\Snarl\etc\icons\emacs.png”

-app/emacs is our application signature used by ToDoChiku, and icon is a path to whatever icon you want.
-I used this one.
-Once emacs is installed, you should see it on the list of registered Snarl applications.
-You may also test if messages appear correctly:
+Here, app/emacs is the application signature used by ToDoChiKu, and the icon is the path to any icon you prefer.
+I chose that particular one.
+Once Emacs is registered, it should appear on the list of applications within Snarl.
+You can also test whether messages are displayed correctly:

 (setq